englekk/handbook-docs/Features/Features.md

 ## Third-party library wrappers

 Fuse will wrap the most popular 3rd party SDKs into easy to use UX/JS APIs.
-Many third-party JavaScript SDKs will just work as-is.
+Many third-party JavaScript SDKs will work out of the box.

 <b>SDKs and APIs not officially wrapped by Fuse can still be used through <a href="#nativeinterop">Native Interop</a></b>